 If anything, the side scrolling sections are less about platforming and more about puzzle solving.
 I often joke about how Valkyrie Profile 2 experimented with the portal gun idea before Valve did with their release of Portal as it is essentially the same idea with photons except it uses enemies instead of walls.
 Overall, the platforming sections are a cool distraction, but the real meat of the game play is in the battles.

-Like the first game, characters are set to face buttons, they are your choice of attacks.
-Rather than just giving you a set of special attacks for each character, picking one and letting the computer play the rest, Valkyrie Profile 1 and 2 have you playing as all the characters at the same time and each character represents a certain move set which can be customized at will in Valkyrie Profile 2 (which was limited in the first game).
+Much like the first game however, characters are set to face buttons and they represent your choice of attacks.
+What I mean by this is that rather than just giving you a set of special attacks for each character, picking one and letting the computer play the rest, Valkyrie Profile 1 and 2 has you playing as all the characters simultaneously.
+Each character represents a certain move set which can be customized at will, at least in Valkyrie Profile 2 as the first Valkyrie Profile limits each character to a single attack string of three attacks.
 This is where Valkyrie Profile 2 succeeds where other ARPGs fail, the ability to be in control of everything on-screen at all times.
 So if you make a mistake it’s your fault.

 Valkyrie Profile 2’s battle system is unlike any other JRPG and can take a while to get used to.
 It can also feel quite repetitive at the start but once the training wheels are off and you obtain more characters, the real action starts.
 Honestly when I replayed the game and just had Alicia and Rufus I felt like the game removed so much.
 That’s because the combat improves over time but eases you into the basics and you better appreciate that as the game is very deep.
 Sadly it can put a lot of newcomers off, particularly impatient ones who judge the game at first sight.